New Relic Lookout gives you visibility into important deviations from across your entire digital estate.

 - Launch into other areas of the New Relic platform for deeper understanding

 The default view provides insight into three key service performance indicators broken down by application: throughput, response time, and errors.
-These metrics are analyzed to show how the data has behaved during the last five minutes compared to the prior hour.
+We analyze these metrics to show how the data has behaved during the last five minutes compared to the prior hour.

-one.newrelic.com > Apps > New Relic Lookout: Anything that significantly deviates from the trend is automatically discovered by New Relic Lookout, which doesn't require any configuration.
+**one.newrelic.com > New Relic Lookout: Anything that significantly deviates from the trend is automatically discovered by New Relic Lookout, which doesn't require any configuration.

 Each application (or other facet) is represented by a circle.
-The size of the circles indicate the magnitude of the signal for that application and the color indicates whether the value has significantly decreased or increased in the last five minutes, based on the standard deviation of the prior hour (default evaluation and comparison time windows.)
+The size of a circle indicates the magnitude of the deviation of the signal for that application.
+The color of the circle indicates whether the value has significantly decreased or increased in the last five minutes, based on the standard deviation of the prior hour (default evaluation and comparison time windows).